 While your sleep specialist will discuss treatment options with you, some of the most common choices for treating snoring and OSA include oral appliance therapy, positive airway pressure (PAP) therapy, and finally, surgery.

 ⦁ PAP therapy involves wearing a face mask connected by tubing to a machine that helps to maintain airway pressure while sleeping.

 ⦁ Mouth appliance therapy uses a device, similar to a mouth guard, worn only during sleep to maintain an open airway that is unobstructed.

 ⦁ Surgical options include a variety of procedures, just about all of which have varying side effects and rates of success.

 Oral Appliance Therapy

-If you and your doctor decide that oral appliance therapy is the best treatment option for you, then your doctor will write a prescription for you to receive a custom-made oral appliance. you also will receive a referral to a qualified dentist who can provide opal appliance therapy.
-More than 100 oral appliances have received FDA clearance.
-Your dentist will recommend the devices that is best for you.
-Oral appliance therapy is covered by many medical insurance plans.
+If you and your doctor decide that oral appliance therapy is the best treatment option for you, then they will write a prescription for you to receive a custom-made sleep apnea dental device.
+Additionally, you also will receive a referral to a qualified dentist, like one of our sleep apnea specialists at Bloom Dental of Arlington, who can provide mouth appliance therapy and treat your condition.

 More than 100 different oral appliances have received FDA clearance, and we will recommend the device that is best for you and your distinct needs.
 And since oral appliance therapy is covered by many medical insurance plans, you won’t have to worry about an expensive payment!

 If you’re interested in finally getting the full night of rest that you both deserve, then make an appointment with one of our sleep apnea specialists today.
 We also offer a host of other professional dental services, from dental cleanings to cosmetic dentistry and everything in between.

 For more information on sleep apnea dental device therapy, or to schedule a consultation with one of our dentists, contact us today.
 Don’t suffer another sleepless night—call us now for improved sleep and health!